bsycorp/kees/README.md

 The init image will then

 * Process the annotations and extract secret keys
-* Query Parameter Store to retrieve the secret values (as restricted by its IAM role)
+* Query DynamoDB to retrieve the secret values (as restricted by its IAM role)
 * Save the secret key value pairs to a file in EmptyDir

 An example output /secret/secret would be as following: